-If you think that email marketing is dead, you’re dead wrong.
+If you think that email advertising is dead, you’re dead wrong.
 However, much of its success mainly depends on clever copy.
 From the subject line to the main body copy, you can get a much better click-through rate just with written content.

 What's better?
 Using emojis in the subject line can increase your email open rate by56 percent.